2014 pro-Russian unrest in Ukraine: Alexander Dugin

 On 29 March, Russian political scientist Aleksandr Dugin appeared in a leaked Skype video conference with Kateryna Gubareva, the wife of Donetsk-based separatist Pavel Gubarev.
 In the call, he reassured her of Moscow's support and further actions that should be taken by the movement.
-He also stated all presidential nominees should be considered 'traitors' with only Yanukovych considered legitimate.
-He also said that separatists should "act in a radical way" and Moscow will later support civil war in Ukraine, saying "The Kremlin is determined to fight for the independence of South-east Ukraine."
+He also stated all presidential nominees should be considered 'traitors,' with only Yanukovych considered legitimate.
+He also said that separatists should "act in a radical way" and Moscow will later support civil war in Ukraine, saying, "The Kremlin is determined to fight for the independence of southeast Ukraine."
 Following the video's release, a member of Dugin's Eurasian Youth Union (Oleg Bakhtiyarov) was arrested on 31 March for planning terrorist acts in Ukraine.